pantheon-systems/documentation/source/_docs/guides/drupal-8-composer-no-ci.md

 <div class="alert alert-info" role="alert">
   <h4 class="info">Note</h4>
   <p markdown="1">When possible, use tagged versions of Composer packages.
-Untagged versions will include `.git` directories, and the [Pantheon platform is not compatible with git submodules](/docs/git-faq/#does-pantheon-support-git-submodules).
+Untagged versions will include `.git` directories, and the <a href="/docs/git-faq/#does-pantheon-support-git-submodules" data-proofer-ignore> Pantheon platform is not compatible with git submodules</a>.
 If you remove the `.git` directories, be sure to put them back again after you push your commit up to Pantheon (see instructions below).
 To do this, remove the vendor directory and run `composer install`.</p>
 </div>

 ### Downloading Drupal Dependencies with Composer